apecloud/kubeblocks/docs/api_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 You can use `kubectl exec` to exec into a Pod and connect to a database.

-KubeBlocks operator has created a new Secret called `redis-conn-credential` to store the connection credential of the Redis cluster.
+KubeBlocks operator has created a new Secret called `mycluster-conn-credential` to store the connection credential of the Redis cluster.
 This secret contains the following keys:

 * `username`: the root username of the Redis cluster.
 * `password`: the password of the root user.